smartman1234/mini-book-gpt/README.md

 - Retry functionality for handling API limits
 - OpenAI-service encapsulates request and logic to create a prompt and return an answer
 - Error handling for UI and API calls
+- I currently don't have a subscription for Resemble AI so I've used a sample one to show how I'd integrate the audio "/test_audio.mp3".

 ## Architecture Decisions